LockednKoded/ats/README.md

     also load static files at the top of your template, like so:<br>
     `{% load staticfiles %}` below the `{% extends 'common/base.html' %}`

+### Trobleshooting
+- If you're facing problems in making migrations after make changes to models or after pulling from GitHub, delete all files in migrations folder in your app, except `__init__.py`, and then tru to make migrations again.
+You can also try doing this and also deleting the database and then try making migrations, and migrate.

 ### Development